The Future of Innovation, Sustainability, and the Law Symposium

-In this symposium, we will delve deep into the critical issues that arise at the crossroads of animal welfare and public health.
-We aim to provide a comprehensive platform for engaging discussions and knowledge sharing, and we are proud to present an agenda that promises a day filled with meaningful insights.
+In this symposium, we will delve deep into the critical issues that arise at the crossroads of animal welfare, public policy, regulations, environmental issues, and entrepreneurship.
+Our goal is to provide a comprehensive platform for engaging discussions and knowledge sharing, and we are pleased to present an agenda that promises a day filled with meaningful insights.

-The program is approved for 1.5 general CLE credit hours in Illinois.
+The program is pending approved for general CLE credit hours in Illinois.
 Click here to access written materials.

 This event will bring together leading experts and thought leaders from diverse backgrounds to explore the pressing challenges and potential opportunities within this complex intersection.